How to Pick a Mountain Bike

 - a fast, exhilarating trail, and also the term for that euphoric moment when you are riding that trail at your best and loving it.
 In other words, the reason we ride.

 We've made a start, but it's time for you to overtake us!
 We hope you're ready to get out and about and see some trail action.
-There's huge scope for progression in the mountain bike world; we're sure you'll soon be pedalling on to greater things!
+There's huge scope for progression in the mountain biking world; we're sure you'll soon be pedalling on to greater things!